ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 # Start here
 Usually, Jekyll is hosted on github pages but you can also host it on any other conventional hosting service.
 But one thing you observe is that, almost all the Jekyll themes are hosted as a github repository.
 So in order to test it out you should know how to fork(copy) the repo to your own account.
 And to do that, you should have a github account.
 So [sign up for a free account](https://github.com/join?source=header-home){: target="_blank" rel="nofollow"}.

 Once that is done, you have to find a nice theme for your blog.
 So do some research or [sign up here](http://eepurl.com/bZdvSP){: target="_blank"} to get a quick checklist.
-You can also checkout [themes section](/jekyll-themes/){: target="_blank"} in my blog.
+You can also checkout [Jekyll Themes](https://jekyll-themes.com){: target="_blank"}.
 Now you should visit the theme's homepage.
 Here is a video guide.

 <iframe class="right video" src="https://www.youtube.com/embed/T2nx6tj-ZH4?rel=0" frameborder="0" allowfullscreen></iframe>